scboucher/packer-ansible-docker-demo/readme.md

-# Packer Ansible provisioning demo.
+# Hashicrp tools demo.

  This is a simple example of howto use packer with ansible and docker.
  In this case the playbook install few dependencies and create a new images for a teamcity agent.
+ Then with terraform we deploy the new agent

 ## Usage build an image